 No, you can’t get COVID-19 from the vaccine

 The COVID-19 vaccines will not give you COVID-19.
 You’re just getting a sequence of the protein spike of the virus.
 You’re not getting either an active or inactive part of coronavirus.

-“You’re just getting what is needed from the virus so your immune cells can develop memory so that if you do contract COVID-19 after full vaccination, your immune system will be able to fight it off quickly so you don’t get sick,” says Dr. Scheraga.
+“You’re just getting what is needed from the virus so your immune cells can develop a memory of it.
+That way if you do contract COVID-19 after full vaccination, your immune system will be able to fight it off quickly so you don’t get sick,” says Dr. Scheraga.

 Are there any pre-existing medical conditions that could interfere with or intensify the side effects?

-One question about the vaccines has been whether or not pregnant patients would experience any additional adverse reactions.
+One question has been whether or not pregnant patients would experience any additional adverse reactions to the vaccines.
 So far, that’s unknown because the initial clinical trials didn’t include pregnant recipients.
 However, research is ongoing.

 Recent guidance developed by the Centers for Disease Control and Prevention (CDC) advises that if a pregnant patient is part of a group recommended to receive the vaccine, that patient would have the ultimate choice, but should consult with their healthcare provider first.

 As with other vaccines, like a flu shot, the healthcare provider administering the vaccine will check with each recipient if they’ve experienced allergies with previous vaccines.
 Specifically, those reactions are generally caused by additives in the vaccine.